KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 **Credit History**

-Regarding the NA in credit history, I found that the 50 NA is too many (8%), and is quite close to 89 of “0”.
-I decided to make it a new level.
+Regarding the NA in the variable “credit history”, I found that the 50 NA is too many (8%) and is quite close to the 89 observations of the category “0” (mean no credit history).
+I decided to make a new level named “Not sure” to these “Na”

 ``` r
 50/(89+475+50)